Staenberg Camping Chavurah

-Ramah chavurah
+Ramah Chavurah

-For the last 9 years, Ramah campers and staff have gathered annually in the SLBC Ramah Chavurah for 3 days of immersive learning, t’fillah, strategic road-mapping, songleadership, and spiritual exploration at the SLBC National Conference.
+For the last 10 years, Ramah campers and staff have gathered annually in the SLBC Ramah Chavurah for 3 days of immersive learning, t’fillah, strategic road-mapping, songleadership, and spiritual exploration at the SLBC National Conference.

 SLBC has really taught me what it means to be an all-around engaging educator, not just someone who can teach text.